blackcontractor90/TimeSeriesForecastingONNX/README.md

 # Time-Series Forecasting Framework (JavaFX + ONNX)

 A modular, end-to-end time-series forecasting framework built in Java, featuring ONNX-based model inference, automated evaluation, and integrated visualization through a JavaFX desktop interface.
+This is a work from the paper "MLP Sliding-Window Forecasting for Electricity Load Prediction: A Multi-Scale Evaluation using an ONNX-based Java Framework" (https://jaeds.uitm.edu.my/index.php/jaeds/article/view/164).

 ---